 The process by which a qualified home inspector visually examines the readily accessible systems and components of a home and operates those systems and components utilizing a specified Standards of Practice as a guideline.

 Although not a mandatory requirement when purchasing your home, it is highly recommended.
 After all, it's not likely that you would buy a used car without having it looked over or test driving it first; and a car costs a fraction of what you will spend purchasing your home.
 Let Guided Inspections "test drive" the house that you are considering purchasing so that there are no surprises for you down the road.
-If you have a friend or relative who is a builder, carpenter, etc. (or you are one yourself), go ahead and have them take a look at the house.
-However, you should still consider having a licensed and qualified home inspector perform an unbiased property inspection, as this inspection report will hold more weight with the sellers in the event that you end up requesting repairs or concessions.
+If you have a friend or relative who is a builder, carpenter, etc. (or you are one yourself), feel free to have them take a look at the house.
+However, you should also consider having a licensed and qualified home inspector perform an unbiased property inspection, as this inspection report will hold more weight with the seller, in the event that you end up requesting repairs or concessions.